oznu/homekit-daikin-ir-thermostat/README.md

 This project has been created to intergrate my Daikin AC unit with [Apple Homekit](http://www.apple.com/au/ios/home/).
 This allows me to control the temperature of my home using my iPhone and Siri.

-# Compatibility
+## Compatibility

-This will *probably* only work on systems that support the Daikin Remote ARC452A4 remote control, but it may be possible to learn other remotes, see below.
+This will *probably* only work on systems that support the Daikin Remote ARC452A4 remote control, but it may be possible to [learn other remotes](docs/REMOTES.md).

 Your system must have lirc installed and an infrared emitter configured.
 [This Guide](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/) shows the how to use a RaspberryPi and Lirc.

-# Setup
+## Setup

 Add the ```daikin-ARC452A4.conf``` file to the /etc/lirc/lircd.conf:

 ```
-include "/path/to/daikin-ir-controller/ac-ir-controller.conf"
+include "/path/to/daikin-ir-controller/app/ac-ir-controller.conf"
 ```

 Restart Lirc: